open-mc/server/INDEX.md

 A buffer is raw binary data, which can be read from or written to (left to right).
 Many types can be written to a buffer, each taking up a different amount of space in the buffer.
 The length of a buffer is typically measured in bytes.
 Here are some common things written to a buffer:
 - Int or Int32 (**4 bytes**): number between -2147483648 and 2147483647
 - Short or Int16 (**2 bytes**): Similar to an Int, but with a much shorter range.
-Short = 0 - 65536, Int16 = -32768 - 32767
+Short = 0 to 65536, Int16 = -32768 to 32767
-- Byte or Int8 (**1 byte**): Byte = 0 - 255, Int8 = -128 - 127
+- Byte or Int8 (**1 byte**): Byte = 0 to 255, Int8 = -128 to 127
 - Float (**4 bytes**): Any number, including fractional.
 Float allows for around 7 digits of precision, and values up to around ±3.4e38.
 - Double (**8 bytes**): Any number, including fractional.
 Double allows for around 16 digits of precision, and values up to around ±1.8e308.
 - Bool (**1 byte**): Bool can store 2 values: true and false.
 Used to represent an additional detail that you could answer with "yes" or "no", such as whether the player is crouching.
 - String (**any size**): Some text, of any length.
 May or may not contain new lines
-- Item: An item is an example of a complex thing that can be encoded with entirely the above types.
+- Item: An item is an example of a complex object that can be encoded with entirely the above types.
 Items are encoded in this order:
 	- Amount in stack, as a **byte**
 	- Item ID, as a **short**
 	- Custom name (or blank), as a **string**